bridge71/helloStrings-FrontEnd/README.md

 This is the front end of [helloStrings](https://github.com/bridge71/helloStrings).

-Thanks to the project [Share-the-sky-frontend](https://github.com/wang29a/Share-the-Sky-frontend)I learned much from it.
+Thanks to the project [Share-the-sky-frontend](https://github.com/wang29a/Share-the-Sky-frontend).
+I learned much from it.

 ## Project Setup